ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - Which web design and site to use as a basis when generating the instance web pages
    * - EMULATE_FQDN
      - migrid.org
-     - The FQDN of the site on the basis siste to replace with the one of this instance
+     - The FQDN of the site on the basis site to replace with the one of this instance
    * - SKIN_SUFFIX
      - basic
      - Which skin variant to use as a basis.
 If flavor is migrid and skin suffix is basic the skin in migrid-basic will effectively be used.